160 Google Ranking Factors (Why Your Website is Dying)

 #135.
 Link Location

-Just like the keywords, the location of the link anchor text also matters.
+Just like keywords, the location of a link anchor text also matters.
 Let’s say your website gets links in the first paragraph.

 #136.
 Country Domain Extension

-Just like before, the backlinks from the domains like .us, co.uk, .ca can help you improve the SEO.
-It’s also one of the Google ranking factors.
+Just like before, backlinks from domains like .us, co.uk, and .ca can help you improve SEO.
+It’s also one of Google ranking factors.

 #137.
 Link Diversity